Honey Bee (song)

 "Honey Bee" is a song written by Rhett Akins and Ben Hayslip and recorded by American country music artist Blake Shelton.
 It was released in April 2011 as the first single from Shelton's 2011 album Red River Blue.
-The song reached number one on the US Billboard Hot Country Songs chart in July 2011.
+The song reached number one on the US Billboard Hot Country Songs chart in June 2011.
 On November 30, the song received a Grammy Award nomination for Best Country Solo Performance, but it lost to Taylor Swift's "Mean".

 History

 Blake Shelton debuted "Honey Bee" at the Academy of Country Music awards telecast on April 3, 2011, where he also sang "Who Are You When I'm Not Looking".
 "Honey Bee" was released to digital retailers immediately after the broadcast.

 Content

 Rhett Akins and Ben Hayslip, two-thirds of the "Peach Pickers" writing ensemble, wrote the song.
 Akins said that he first thought of writing a song called "Huckleberry" after seeing an article in Billboard magazine about former Arkansas governor Mike Huckabee.
+Misreading the name as "Huckleberry" made Akins think of a line from the film Tombstone.
 He then changed the word to "honeysuckle", and came up with the line "You be my honeysuckle, and I'll be your honey bee."
 Akins said that he thought that "it was a different way for the guy to say, 'we should date, I love you.'"

 The lines "You'll be my Louisiana, I'll be your Mississippi / You'll be my Little Loretta, I'll be your Conway Twitty" refers to the Conway Twitty and Loretta Lynn duet "Louisiana Woman, Mississippi Man" on the album of the same name.

+Explaining that "Honey Bee" was written specifically for Shelton, Akins said of the song, "We didn't even think we'd demo it because we figured nobody on earth would cut it but Blake.
+We thought it was a little too quirky for anyone else."